zaoxing/zaoxing.github.io/_pages/about.md

 ---
 About me
 ======
-I'm a computer scientist working on systems, networks, and security, with applied algorithms.
-I like to hack the systems with robust algorithms!
+I'm a computer scientist working on systems, networks, and security, with robust algorithms.
+I like to hack the systems with (randomized) algorithms!
 More professionally, I'm an Assistant Professor in [ECE](https://www.bu.edu/eng/departments/ece/) and [CS](https://www.bu.edu/cs/) at [Boston University](https://www.bu.edu/).
 My research has won interdisciplinary recognitions, including USENIX FAST Best Paper Award, USENIX ATC "Best of Rest", and ACM STOC "Best of Rest".
 Prior to BU, I did a postdoc at Carnegie Mellon University and obtained a Ph.D. in Computer Science from Johns Hopkins University.

 **I'm looking for self-motivated students who are interested in systems and networking research.** My group has 2 fully-funded PhD positions available!
 If you are interested in joining forces with me, feel free to drop me an email with your CV.